 Where to stay in Chisinau

 Chisinau is a relatively small city, with an excellent bus network, so there are plenty of nice areas to stay.
 The city centre is home to big hotels, which are very convenient.
-You won’t find a lot of guesthouses, but the city is full of Airbnb’s, which are a popular investment for younger Moldovans returning home.
+You won’t find a lot of guesthouses, but the city has plenty of Airbnb’s, which are a popular investment for younger Moldovans returning home.
 We stayed in a lovely one across the street from Valea Morilor Park.
-Getting a place near one of the cities many parks is easy and gives you the chance to enjoy walks, a popular local pastime.
+Getting a place near one of the city’s many parks is easy and gives you the chance to enjoy walks, a popular local pastime.
 Rose Valley Park, at the other end of town, is another good choice – the city centre is easily reachable on foot, and connections to the airport are excellent.

 Where to eat and drink in Chisinau